Gqlify/docs.gqlify.com/docs/vs-prisma.md

 title: Compared to Prisma
 ---

-**Hey there!** You're probably wondering what the differences are between GQLify and a Prisma, so we thought we'd give put together a quick overview.
+**Hey there!** You're probably wondering what the differences are between GQLify and a Prisma, so we thought we'd put together a quick overview.

 **First of all, GQLify and Prisma are different solutions serve different purposes.**